EliasBobadilla/stingy/README.md

 This project uses [Turbo](https://turbo.build/repo/docs) to handle the monorepo and contains to main application:

 - `Web`: The web client and API
-- `DynamoDB`: A local instance of AWS Dynamo DB
+- `db`: Your local instance of AWS Dynamo DB
 - `common` : Shared logic and methods across the apps
 - `eslint-config`: Eslint general config
 - `typescript-config` TypeScript general config

-To start the project after cloning it, you need to run `pnpm install` to install the project dependencies from the root directory, we are using [pnpm](https://pnpm.io/) as package manager.

-Then you have to configure your local dynamodb instance:
+## Configure your local DynamoDB instance

-You need the JRE and the aws cli installed on your device and run the next command to configure your local dynamo db instance:
+- You need the JRE and the AWS cli installed on your device
+- Download the latest version of [DynamoDB](https://d1ni2b6xgvw0s0.cloudfront.net/v2.x/dynamodb_local_latest.zip)
+- Unzip the content of the downloaded file on the `db` folder on this project
+- Run the next command to configure the DynamoDB instance:

 ```
 aws configure